0gp/GP-CommunityEdition/README.md

   The purpose of this branch is to make easier the use of custom configuration.
   For the moment configs are .cfg files (zipped files) wich contains two files.

-  - 'config.json' : This one is empty for the moment, but the Editor loads it at startup and the parsed json is saved in a global variable.
+  - ```config.json``` : This one is empty for the moment, but the Editor loads it at startup and the parsed json is saved in a global variable.
 It could contains anything.
-  - 'palette.gp' : This file can be used to change categories of the editor their and colors.
+  - ```palette.gp``` : This file can be used to change categories of the editor their and colors.

 # Things to do